Eoin-Lernihan/graph-theory/README.md

 This is cause by escape characters in regular expressions, "\\d" in Java while in python it is "\d"

-explanastion
+<b>More Examples</b>

 Let see another way java and python differ using [\.[0-9]+]? as the regex with the following text "123.+[]" Java | Python
 ------------ | -------------
-  Java see this as one total expersion | Python see this as 2 seperate expersion Java |
-Java will give 8 matches("1","2","3",".","+","","","","") | python give the following matches ("123.","[]")
+  Java see this as one total expersion | Python see this as 2 seperate expersion Java will give 8 matches("1","2","3",".","+","","","","") | python give the following matches ("123.","[]")
+|

-The reasoning for the above is the first expersion ending in the first "]" the "+" after that matches that muliplte intances of the characters"." or a numberic digit.
-The second pattern is "]?" matches the "]" characters so java will see this as a one chacater macth, "." or a numberic digit.
+The reasoning for the above is that java see the expression as one.
+So the first part of it ending in the first "]" (i.e. the <b>[\.[0-9]</b>) "+" after that matches that muliplte intances of the characters (".",  a digit) The second pattern is "]?" matches the "]" characters so java will see this as a one chacater match.

-java see this as one total expersion
 Python see this as 2 seperate expersion
-The first expersion ending in the first "]" the "+" after that matches that muliplte intances of the characters"." or a numberic digit.
+The first expersion ending in the first "]" the "+" after that matches that muliplte intances of the characters because of the "." or a numberic digit.
 The second pattern is "]?" matches the "]" characters, so the following text "123.+[]"

- in java will give 8 matches("1","2","3",".","+","","","","")
-python give the following matches ("123.","[]")

-### Text Directed Verus Regexp implementation
+### Text directed Verus Regexp directed implementation

 #### Text Directed

-##### Sumarry
+As the engine process each chartacter in the target string it keeps track of the poissible matches, it then proceeds to the next character and sees if the this character firs the possible matches , eliminates mismatches on the way.

 ##### Advantages
+Always matches the one most characters.
 ##### Disadvantages
 Doesn't have backtraking

 ##### Example implementation
-(Set|SetValue) on input "SetValue" will match "SetValue"
+(Set|SetValue) on input "SetValue" will match "SetValue", because when the character "V" in the input , it will discount the "Set" alaternative.

 #### Regexp Directed
 ##### Sumarry
 Starting at the first character in the target text a sub set of the pattern (form left to right) is used to verfiy that this contains a match.
 It adds another that sub set a repearts for verifaction of a match in the target text.
 If that fails it goes to the next character in the target text and repeats the process until it finds the first success in the total pattern
 ##### Advantages
 Does have backtraking
-##### Disadvantages

 ##### Example implementation
 (Set|SetValue) on input "SetValue" will match "Set"

-## Can all formal languages be encoded as regular expressions?
+## <b>Can all formal languages be encoded as regular expressions?</b>
 ### <b>Formal Languages </b>
 Formal languages represent concepts that are alligned with speicfic meaning using words.
 The grammar of formal languages is a means to define the language.
 Therefore these langauges consists of a set of words and are combined to a set of rules.
+The langaugues recursive stucures such as "(()())"

 #### <b>Grammar</b>
 Grammar (or formal grammar) is used to describe and explain strings derived from an alaphabeth of a language.
 Grammar also  ensures that according to that languague's syntax the strings are valid.
 Grammar is used in formal language theory ultimately to give clarity.